 Scrap Metal: 70% of waste is from construction and large equipment.
 I will prioritize reusing or recycling large farm equipment, construction equipment, and all scrap metals.
 We will work with the legislature and Republic Services to make sure that we properly manage all of the state's waste.

 Water: Everyone needs to have access to clean and reliable water in Montana.
-Currently, the wealthier communities’ water sources have been favored over the low-income or rural communities’ water.
+Currently, the wealthier communities’ water sources have been favored over the low-income communities’ water.
 I will advocate and make decisions solely towards making sure that every Montanan has access to safe, clean, reliable water for generations to come.
 I will prioritize advocating for indigenous communities' water rights and better regulations on chemicals near water sources.

-Water Conservation: In a time of hotter summers, species extinctions, and population growth in our state, we need to have strict goals for water conservation in Montana.
+Water Conservation: In a time of hotter summers and population growth in our state, we need to have strict goals for water conservation in Montana.
 I will be the strongest advocate for conservation of water and supplying clean, tested water to all Montanans.

 Rural & Indigenous Communities: Telecommunications are a lifeline in rural Montana and indigenous communities.
 I will be a strong voice for the people on the PSC.
 I support rural 911 service and making sure our small and medium-sized telecommunications companies are supported for all Montanans.
 Rural and indigenous communities depend on reliable telephone and internet service and our local telecom providers must be supported to ensure that essential services like 911 and internet access are available at affordable rates to all Montanans.
 This is a safety issue.
 We must ensure everyone has reliable access to 911 services and the internet.

 Localize Telecommunication Control: I support the right to local counties, cities, and tribes to create their own Telecommunications infrastructure.